 As a popular tourist city, Nice boasts all sorts of cuisine.
 There are lots of seafood restaurants and Italian cuisine is very popular, this isn’t surprising given the proximity to the border with Italy.
 Of course, there are also numerous French restaurants and if you are up early then you can get to the bakeries in time to purchase fresh bread and pastries.

-Some of Nice’s regional specialities include socca – a street food dish comprising a crusty chickpea pancake.
+Some of Nice’s regional specialties include socca – a street food dish comprising a crusty chickpea pancake.
 There is also the classic salad niçoise (tuna salad) which originated in this part of the world.
 Both dishes simply have to be sampled when visiting Nice.

 The Best Time to Visit Nice, France